huggingface/parler-tts/README.md

 [[Interactive Demo]](https://huggingface.co/spaces/parler-tts/parler_tts_mini)

 > [!IMPORTANT]
-> We're proud to release Parler-TTS v0.1, our first 300M-parameters Parler-TTS model, trained on 10.5K hours of audio data.
+> We're proud to release Parler-TTS v0.1, our first 300M parameter model, trained on 10.5K hours of audio data.
+> In the coming weeks, we'll be working on scaling up to 50k hours of data, in preparation for the v1 model.

-Parler-TTS is a reproduction of the text-to-speech (TTS) model from the paper [Natural language guidance of high-fidelity text-to-speech with synthetic annotations](https://www.text-description-to-speech.com) by Dan Lyth and Simon King, from Stability AI and Edinburgh University respectively.
+Parler-TTS is a lightweight text-to-speech (TTS) model that can generate high-quality, natural sounding speech in the style of a given speaker (gender, pitch, speaking style, etc).
+It is a reproduction of work from the paper [Natural language guidance of high-fidelity text-to-speech with synthetic annotations](https://www.text-description-to-speech.com) by Dan Lyth and Simon King, from Stability AI and Edinburgh University respectively.

-Contrarily to standard TTS models, Parler-TTS allows you to directly describe the speaker characteristics with a simple text description where you can modulate gender, pitch, speaking style, accent, etc.
+Contrarily to other TTS models, Parler-TTS is a **fully open-source** release.
+All of the datasets, pre-processing, training code and weights are released publicly under permissive license, enabling the community to build on our work and develop their own powerful TTS models.

+This repository contains the inference and training code for Parler-TTS.
+It is designed to accompany the [Data-Speech](https://github.com/ylacombe/dataspeech) repository for dataset annotation.

 ## Usage